Take-Home Pay

 APPROXIMATE.
 Tax class 1, childless.
 Income tax curve & deductions estimated.

 The calculator taxes Germany in its own currency and can convert the result into yours, so you can compare like for like.
 The effective tax rate is currency-independent — the most honest way to compare Germany against other countries.
+(For German speakers: this works like a Brutto-Netto-Rechner — gross salary in, net salary out, in euros.)

 What you keep at different salaries in Germany